 I walked into work on the 24th and was greeted with a cheery “Merry Christmas!” from one of my coworkers.
 I looked at her blankly for a split second…huh, Christmas?
 Oh right, it’s Christmaaas!
 I responded with an overly enthusiastic, “Oh, Merry Christmas to you too!”
 It had completely escaped my mind that it was in fact Christmas Eve…

 Christmas in Korea just didn’t feel quite as festive as it does back at home.
 Yes, Seoul does the whole shebang – trees covered in ornaments, the advertisements showing KPOP stars in cute Santa outfits, the jolly jingles playing in the department stores, and the ice skating in front of City Hall.
-However, once you venture out of the capital to say my good ol’ home in Yongin, well, it could be any drab winter day (except for the local bakery – they did a stellar job with the decorations, but they are the only exception).
+However, once you venture out of the capital to say my good ol’ home in Yongin, well, it could be any drab winter day (except for the local bakery – they did a stellar job with the decorations, but they are the exception).

 How did I celebrate Christmas Eve?